Ahom kingdom: Mong Dun Shun Kham (traditionally dated 1228–1401)

-At the time of their advent, the Ahoms came with advanced technologies of rice cultivation, and it was their belief that they were divinely ordained to turn fallow land to agriculture and also to absorb stateless and shifting agriculturists to their own ways.
+The early Ahom settlement developed within a wider landscape of pre-existing political formations; Saikia(2004) identifies the Chutia kingdom and the Kachari kingdom among the principal neighbouring powers of the Brahmaputra valley.
+At the time of their advent, the Ahoms entered a region containing both settled communities and established political formations, alongside groups practising shifting cultivation.
+They brought traditions of wet-rice cultivation to the shifting-cultivation regions and incorporate these stateless shifting cultivators into a common polity.
+(Note: According to Guha, the Ahoms regarded themselves as divinely ordained to extend permanent cultivation into areas dominated by large-scale fallowing and shifting cultivation and to incorporate stateless shifting cultivators into a common polity.)
 The shifting people were called kha and many such kha people were ceremonially adopted into different Ahom clans, a process called Ahomisation.
-Sukaphaa befriended those among the Morans and Barahi who were amenable to join him and put to the sword those who opposed him, and in due course, many others were incorporated into Ahom clans.
-The Ahoms were acutely aware of their smaller numbers, and adroitly avoided confrontations with larger groups.
+(Note: A migration narrative discussed by Saikia (1997) describes Chutias, Morans and Barahis captured during the journey as being assigned names according to the tasks they performed.
+It further portrays the incorporation of these people, including the formation of family ties with women from local communities, as enlarging the migrating group.)
+Sukaphaa befriended those among the Morans and Barahi who were amenable to join him and put to the sword those who opposed him, (Note: Sukapha won over the Moran chief by diplomatic means.
+Those sections of the Moran, who refused to surrender, were compelled to do so by force.
+According to Purani Assam Buranji, the headmen of these families were invited to participate in a feast, they were then made intoxicated and killed by Sukapha's men.) and in due course, they incorporated many other groups into Ahom clans as well.
+(Note: The Ahoms were acutely aware of their smaller numbers, and adroitly avoided confrontations with larger groups.
 The additions via Ahomisation enhanced the Ahom numbers significantly.
-This process of Ahomization was particularly significant till the 16th century when under Suhungmung, the kingdom made large territorial expansions at the cost of the Chutiya and the Kachari kingdoms.
+This process of Ahomisation was particularly significant till the 16th century when under Suhungmung, the kingdom made large territorial expansions at the cost of the Chutiya and the Kachari kingdoms.)